-A Master's degree from an accredited U.S. or internationally recognized institution with significant study in, but not limited to, public health, agriculture, nutrition, food and agricultural economics, international development, humanitarian assistance or other related field.
-The incumbent will also have a total of at least five (5) years of progressively responsible experience in humanitarian assistance and/or international development, of which three (3) years must be related to international food and nutrition security (in-kind food which may include local/regional purchase, cash transfer or food voucher programs).
-A minimum of three (3) years of overseas professional experience in a developing country is required.
-Experience or technical skills in nutrition, water, sanitation and hygiene (WASH), markets, and monitoring and evaluation (M&E) are highly desired.
+A Master's degree with at least five (5) years of progressively responsible experience in humanitarian assistance and/or international development, of which three (3) years must be related to international food and nutrition security (in-kind food aid, local/regional purchase, cash transfer or food voucher programs) in needs assessment, analysis, and implementing emergency or development food assistance activities.
+A minimum of two (2) years of overseas professional experience in a developing country is required.
+Experience or technical skills in nutrition, WASH, markets, and M&E are highly desired.